 Mediation is an attempt by a Board Member to facilitate a resolution of the issues between the parties.
 The parties can advise the Board if they have a preference of which Member mediates a particular dispute.
 Mediation is confidential and the Board employs a number of mediation models.
 Like a settlement conference, a written brief must be submitted before a mediation.
 A mediation brief is a document setting out the issues in dispute, each party’s position on those issues, and the reasons for the party’s position.

-It is important that you come prepared to your ARB hearing.
+It is important that you come prepared to your ARB hearing, mediation or settlement conference.
+Settlement conferences or mediation are an opportunity for the parties with an assigned member to try to resolve the appeal or settle some of the issues.
 The hearing is your opportunity to explain why you think your property assessment is wrong.
 Although it is MPAC’s responsibility to explain its valuation of your property, you should still bring evidence to back up your case.
 This evidence could include: